Just a handful of money saving tips can more than double the money you have left each month

 The great part is, once you actually look at how much you spend on different expenses, you start finding money saving tips all over the place.

 A lot of these expenses are things you really don’t even get that much enjoyment from but you’ve never thought about how much they add up to and bust your budget.
+They just add to your bills and go on your credit report.
 You might not even realize you can save on other expenses.

 Take 30 seconds to think about the three things you spend most on every month, besides rent.
 How much do they cost?